 I am a licensed marriage and family therapist and a Wisconsin-licensed and nationally board certified art therapist.
 I specialize in work with children, adolescents and their families and adults.
 I am trained in the use of Eye Movement Desensitization & Reprocessing (EMDR), a healing resource that supports clients healing from trauma.
 I enjoy working with clients with a variety of mental health concerns including behavioral issues, parenting, bipolar disorder, abuse, pain management, relationships, marriage, among many others.
 I have been with Samaritan since 1999 and serve clients at our Menasha office.

-I was born in Chicago and moved to Ciudad Juarez, Chihuahua, Mexico, very near the U.S. border, when I was five years old.
-By age 14, my family moved to Wisconsin and I became a first-generation college student who first pursued a degree in biochemistry at UW-La Crosse.
-I sought counseling when I had trouble adjusting to college life and quickly discovered the field was dominated by white women who did not understand my language, culture, and experiences.
-Later I was matched with a Spanish-speaking intern, and my entire therapy and college experience improved dramatically.
-I realized that I was called to fill the gap in connecting Latinx people and mental health providers.
-Today I am a bilingual English-Spanish resident therapist within Centro Esperanza at Samaritan.
-I strive to meet people where they are and build trusting therapeutic relationships that help my clients healthfully accept and adapt to the challenges in their lives.
-I currently see children age six and up, adults, and couples.
-My special interests are depression, anxiety, eating disorders, life adjustments, trauma, anger management, chronic conditions, cross-cultural conflicts, and religious/spiritual journeys.
-In my free time, I like tarot card readings, pursuing my dream of becoming a Jungian psychoanalyst, and spending time with my partner.
+Sergio was born in Chicago and spent much of his childhood in Ciudad Juarez in Mexico.
+He is a first-generation Wisconsin college student who benefited greatly from Spanish-language counseling services in college, and this is when he realized his calling to fill the gap in connecting Latinx people and mental health providers.
+As a bilingual English-Spanish therapist, Sergio strives to build trusting therapeutic relationships that help his clients healthfully accept and adapt to the challenges in their lives.
+He currently sees children aged six and up, adults, and couples.
+Sergio’s special interests are depression, anxiety, eating disorders, life adjustments, trauma, anger management, chronic conditions, cross-cultural conflicts, and religious/spiritual journeys.
+In his free time, he likes tarot card readings, pursuing his dream of becoming a Jungian psychoanalyst, and spending time with his partner.

 I am a mental health and substance abuse therapist.
 My therapeutic approach focuses on healing the mind, body, and spirit.
 Therapy is a collaborative process in which my clients and I seek to better understand obstacles interfering with overall well-being.
 Together, we focus on their strengths, abilities, talents and resources — promoting the positive.
 I additionally integrate proven therapeutic techniques within a supportive environment so clients can attain their personal goals.
 I enjoy working with children, adolescents, adults and families for a variety of mental health concerns, including the following — among many others: depression, anxiety, substance abuse, eating disorders, adjustment, trauma, anger management and relationship difficulties.
 I not only see clients in our Menasha office, but also works with Samaritan’s resident therapists as their training coordinator.

-I am a mental health therapist with special interest and expertise in helping people experiencing domestic violence, substance abuse disorders, anxiety, depression, grief and loss, and life transitions.
-I have more than 15 years of experience working as a school counselor and principal after which I began counseling clients in outpatient clinic settings.
+I am a Christian therapist with special interest and expertise in helping people experiencing domestic violence, substance abuse disorders, anxiety, depression, grief and loss, and life transitions.
+I have more than 15 years of experience working as a school counselor and principal, after which I began counseling clients in outpatient clinic settings.

 I focus on people’s existing strengths to help build a positive therapeutic relationship, and then I support and empower them to work through their challenges in a safe and comfortable environment.
 I currently see children, adolescents, and adults at Samaritan’s offices in Menasha and New London.